 Quantum activation also arises if $a>1$ so that the value of $A$ is greater than the Newtonian value.
-In the limit as $a \rightarrow \infty$ the peaks in the world-line function approach a series of delta functions, and the oscillator again approaches a stationary state.
+In the limit as $a \rightarrow \infty$ the peaks in the world-line function again approach a series of delta functions, and the oscillator again approaches a stationary state.
 In this case, however, the oscillator's period is infinitesimal.

-Whether $a \rightarrow 0$ or $a \rightarrow \infty$, it is evident that the associated probability density for clustor point position is sharply peaked around the delta function locations.
+Whether $a \rightarrow 0$ or $a \rightarrow \infty$, it is evident that the associated probability density for DEO point position is sharply peaked around the delta function locations.

-\subsubsection{\it \textbf{Quantized Action Increments and Energy Levels}}
+\subsubsection{Quantized Action Increments and Energy Levels}

 Figures~\ref{quasi-Newt osc full-cycle action vs energy},~\ref{osc full-cycle action vs energy mod activ}, and~\ref{osc full-cycle action vs energy high activ} show an oscillator's full-cycle action, $J(\eta)$, as a function of its energy for three different levels of quantum activation.
 Figure~\ref{quasi-Newt osc full-cycle action vs energy} is associated with the extreme case of a quasi-Newtonian oscillator.
 Figure~\ref{osc full-cycle action vs energy high activ} is associated with the opposite extreme case of a highly activated oscillator.
 Figure~\ref{osc full-cycle action vs energy mod activ} corresponds to an oscillator with an intermediate level of activation.
 In all three figures the dashed straight line represents the full-cycle action of the corresponding Newtonian oscillator.